verge-io/docs/docs/product-guide/nvidiavGPU.md

 2. Upload the NVIDIA bundle driver to the VergeOS vSAN.
 For directions on uploading to the vSAN, see:
 [**Uploading to the vSAN (Media Images)**](/product-guide/uploadingtovSAN)

-Resource group and rule are required for device passthrough.
+Resource group and resource rule are required for device passthrough.
 The following instructions will configure a selected vGPU device for virtual function passthrough, automatically creating a new rule for each selected device and attaching the device(s) to a resource group.
 For more information about how resource groups and resource rules work, see: [**Device Passthrough - Resource Rules**](/product-guide/devpass-overview#resource-rules).
 <!-- later possibly add a link to instructions for manually creating a resource group rule. -->

 1. Navigate to the **Resource Manager Dashboard** (*Main Dashboard -> Resources*)